 The Colorado Mountain Club (CMC) has sections for members with special interests to meet others with the same interests.
 All of these sections schedule activities, from programs to trips and schools, in their area of interest.
 Some of the sections have their own newsletter to communicate with their members.
 Although a section may have a newsletter, most of their activities are announced in the Activity Schedule and are open to all CMC members.

-Conservation Committee The Denver Conservation Committee works in conjunction with the CMC Conservation Department.
+Conservation and Trails Committee The Denver Conservation Committee works in conjunction with the CMC Conservation Department.
 We are volunteers from the Denver Group who work on projects and issues to preserve public lands and the responsible enjoyment of those lands.

 Fly Fishing Section The Denver Fly Fishing Section promotes the aquatic habitat of the Colorado Rockies.
 We meet monthly on the third Thursday at 7 pm from March thru September.
 Our meetings feature guest speakers on topics such as entomology and local hot spots.
 The general public is welcome.
 We also conduct seminars and clinics on topics like casting, fly tying, nymphing and drag free drift.
 Service projects for stream sampling, stream cleanup, hosting wounded warriors, and trail work are also supported.
 We lead fly fishing trips in Colorado and adjoining states.
 Introductory Fly Fishing School and Fly Tying School are held annually for our members.
 Click here to register for and obtain more information about Fly Fishing Section activities.